flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 ### Calculating Priority

 SLURM tracks 'Resources'.
-This can be nearly anything on the HPC - CPU's, Power, GPU's, Memory, Storage, Licenses, anything that people share adn could use really.
+This can be nearly anything on the HPC - CPU's, Power, GPU's, Memory, Storage, Licenses, anything that people share and could use really.

 The basic premise is - you have: